mmmccarthy/chivz/readme.md

 ## Data Sources

-Crash report extracts for 2009 to 2017 were obtained by request from the Illinois Department of Transportation (IDOT).
+Crash report extracts for 2009 through 2017 were obtained by request from the Illinois Department of Transportation (IDOT).
 As of September 2017, crash data can be obtained for all police districts on the city's Data Portal.
 This tool combines IDOT's crash extracts, which are reported by Chicago Police and Illinois State Police on Interstate highways, plus more recent data from Chicago Police to help visualize and summarize crashes over the past 10+ years in Chicago.

 #### Disclaimer for 2009-2017 Data